anote-ai/Template-Github-Repository/README.md

-# AI Academy Website - Anote Template
+# Anote Template Github Repository

-This is a full-stack application template for building AI Academy-style platforms using React frontend and Flask backend.
+This is a full-stack application template for building AI platforms using React frontend and Flask backend.

 ## Quick Start